Our News

 Fair Value – Annuity provider valuation

-The 2018 SORP allowed valuations carried out by the annuity provider to be used for the transition of including annuity policies at fair value.
-This draft SORP proposes the option to use annuity provider valuations is removed, as experience has shown these valuations do not provide preparers and users with sufficient information for required disclosure.
-It is not believed to have a significant impact, with most DB schemes already obtaining a valuation performed by the scheme actuary for the purposes of the financial statements and triennial actuarial valuation.
+The 2018 SORP allowed a valuation carried out by an annuity provider to be used when including annuity policies at fair value.
+The draft SORP proposes to remove the option to use annuity provider valuations, as experience has shown that these valuations do not provide preparers and users with sufficient information for the required disclosures.
+This change is not expected to have a significant impact, with most DB schemes already obtaining a valuation performed by the scheme actuary for the purposes of the financial statements and the triennial actuarial valuation.

 Investment risk disclosures

-Since the 2018 SORP, market fluctuations (such as those arising from the Liability Driven Investment crisis) have proved a liquidity risk to pensions schemes.
-The draft SORP proposed that the liquidity risk is required to be included in investment risk disclosures.
+Since the 2018 SORP, market fluctuations (such as those arising from the Liability Driven Investment crisis) have created a liquidity risk for pension schemes.
+The draft SORP proposes that an explanation of liquidity risk is included in the investment risk disclosures.
 The FRS 102 definition of liquidity risk focuses on settling financial liabilities.
-However, the proposed SORP extends this to include capital commitments and potential collateral calls.
+However, the draft SORP extends this to include capital commitments and potential collateral calls.

 Sole investor pooled arrangements

-The proposed SORP separates sole investor pooled arrangements open to other investors to highlight the difference in their nature.
+The draft SORP requires disclosures that separates sole investor pooled arrangements from pooled arrangements open to other investors to highlight the difference in their nature.

-The proposed SORP has extended the sole investor pooled arrangements look through disclosures to include the fair value level disclosure (the current SORP already requires investment risk disclosures to be prepared on a look through basis).
+The draft SORP extends the sole investor pooled arrangements look through disclosures to include the fair value level disclosures (the current SORP already requires investment risk disclosures to be prepared on a look through basis).
 However, it has also removed the look through requirements for transaction costs and has clarified that detailed notes on each underlying asset class are not required.

 Are there any other changes?